ida-que/Terminal/homework_1/README.md

 The server shows `404 Not Found` status code.
 As well as I am concerned, it means that this server itself is working, but we got such a response that the page is not found.
 #### - Write a bash script which does the steps above (# 3-8, # 13)
 You can look at the script code [here](https://github.com/ida-que/hw-portfolio/blob/homework_1/homework_1/script.sh)<br/>
-*Note: to run this script from the directory where the file is located, just type `./script.sh`.*
+*Note: to run this script from the directory where the file is located, just type `./script.sh` or `/script.sh`.*